-- Through our corporate and academic governance arrangements we seek to ensure compliance with all OfS conditions of registration. - The Senior Management Team (SMT) has a standing item on the SMT agenda where departmental Heads are required to flag any areas that may impact on our Conditions of Registration or constitute a Reportable Event (i.e an event that we are required to report to the OfS), - Our Audit Committee (that comprises four non-executive directors) reports directly to the Board of Directors.
-The Audit Committee oversees compliance with the OfS Conditions of Registration.
+- Through our corporate and academic governance arrangements we seek to ensure compliance with all OfS Conditions of Registration. - The Senior Management Team (SMT) has a standing item on the SMT agenda where departmental Heads are required to flag any areas that may impact on our Conditions of Registration or constitute a Reportable Event (i.e an event that we are required to report to the OfS), - Our Audit and Risk Committee (that comprises three non-executive directors) reports directly to the Board of Directors.
+The Audit and Risk Committee oversees compliance with the OfS Conditions of Registration.
 It has the power to require the attendance of any executive director, member of staff and/or external academic advisor of the Academic Committee at any of its meetings.

-- Some of the OfS Conditions of Registration are separately included in the Corporate Risk Register.
-The Risk Register is reviewed every three months by the Senior Management Team, and the Board of Directors. - We set annual Key Performance Indicators (KPIs) that are used as an ongoing indicator of whether a risk (that includes both academic and financial risks) might materialise or has realised.
-The KPIs are considered by the Senior Management Team, Academic Committee, and the Board of Directors.
+Some of the OfS Conditions of Registration are separately included in the Corporate Risk Register.
+The Risk Register is reviewed every two months by the Senior Management Team, and the Board of Directors.

+We set Key Performance Indicators (KPIs) that are used as an ongoing indicator of whether a risk (that includes both academic and financial risks) might materialise or has realised.
+The KPIs are considered by the Strategic Leadership Team, Senior Management Team, Academic Committee (who consider Academic KPIs), and the Board of Directors.